 The Office of Senate Floor Analyses is organized under the Senate Rules Committee, directed by the Secretary of the Senate, and guided by an Oversight Committee made up of Senators.

-Bill Analyses: A piece of legislation is analyzed at many points during the lawmaking process: before each hearing by a Senate or Assembly policy committee and before it is taken up by the entire house for a vote on the floor.
+Bill Analyses: A piece of legislation is analyzed at many points during the lawmaking process: before each hearing by a Senate or Assembly policy and fiscal committee and before it is taken up by the entire house for a vote on the floor.

 Bill analyses are organized by bill number and easily accessible online.